 Sour cream substitutes some of the butter and/or milk, it adds incredible moisture to the cake and makes for a tight crumb.

-So the cake is dense (in a good way) and moist which makes it perfect for road trips, picnics, potlucks, and as a snack cake.
+So the cake is dense (in a good way) and moist, making it perfect for road trips, picnics, potlucks, and as a snack cake.
 The sour cream adds a slight tanginess that balances the amount of sugar and other sweet ingredients.

-I decided to go for a simple chocolate chip pound cake, as I told you before, baked as a snack cake in a rectangular pan, sort of a sheet coffee cake if you will.
+I decided to go for a simple chocolate chip pound cake baked as a snack cake in a rectangular pan, sort of a sheet coffee cake.

 Freezing

 - Make sure you wrap it first in plastic, then in foil, and label them (date and what it is).
 It will keep for a month.
-Or maybe more, but it starts to get a bit of the famous freezer burn flavor.
+Or maybe more, but it starts getting some of the famous freezer-burn flavor.

-- Defrost it at room temperature if whole, or cut it in slices before freezing and warm them in the oven individually before eating every time you want a snack.
+- Defrost it at room temperature if whole, or cut it in slices before freezing and warm them in the oven individually before eating when you want a snack or breakfast treat.

 Related recipes you might like: